LittleCoinCoin/Hatch/docs/articles/users/CLIReference.md

 | `--refresh-registry`, `-r` | flag | Refresh registry metadata before resolving | false |
 | `--auto-approve` | flag | Automatically approve dependency installation prompts | false |

+**Note:** Dependency installation prompts are also automatically approved in non-TTY environments (such as CI/CD pipelines) or when the `HATCH_AUTO_APPROVE` environment variable is set.
+See [Environment Variables](#environment-variables) for details.

 Examples:

 `hatch package add ./my_package`